jamesbuckett/ckad-questions/01-ckad-workload.md

-## Sample CKAD Questions and Answers
+## Sample CKAD Workload Questions and Answers

 #### 01. List all the kubernetes resources that can be found in a namespace.
 By name only.